Feyerabend/bb/workbook/ch02/neumann/README.md

   of your von Neumann simulator.
 You will need to implement lexical analysis, parsing, and code generation stages.

-- Learning Outcome: Appreciate the role of compilers in translating high-level code to machine instructions and reinforce concepts of instruction fetching and decoding.
+- Learning: Appreciate the role of compilers in translating high-level code to machine instructions and reinforce concepts of instruction fetching and decoding.

 #### LLM-Assisted program design & debugging